 Technical requirements center around deployment models, integration ability, customization strategy, feature development, enhancements and most importantly security.

-- Do you need an on-premise solutions, private cloud or multi-tenant hosting?
+- Do you need an on-premise solution, private cloud or multi-tenant hosting?

 - What measures does the vendor use to ensure security and privacy?